-- Description of the parcels proposed for acquisition, to include the existing leased facility areas and the existing facility components, including the landfill gas (LFG) and groundwater monitoring well networks for each facility required by CCR Title 27, and current WDRs. - Update of the recently approved PCPCMPs for each landfill, for approval by the LEA and CalRecycle. - Update of the Joint Technical Document (JTD) / Report of Disposal Site Information for each landfill. - Preparation of a Solid Waste Facilities Permit Revision (or modification) Application for each of the three landfills, for submittal to the LEA, CalRecycle, and the LRWQCB. - Revision of WDRs with the LRWQCB to reflect property transfer and current Evaluation Monitoring Program (Lone Pine Landfill) and Corrective Action Program (Bishop-Sunland Landfill). - Continuation of LFG monitoring and reporting according to Title 27 requirements, groundwater monitoring and reporting according to current Monitoring and Reporting Programs (MRPs), and continued implementation of Evaluation Monitoring and Corrective Action Monitoring programs. - Continued monitoring and operation of the septage ponds, contaminated soil landfarm, asbestos disposal area, waste oil disposal and recycling facilities, and waste diversion programs according to permit and WDR requirements.
+- Description of the parcels proposed for acquisition, to include the existing leased facility areas and the existing facility components, including the landfill gas (LFG) and groundwater monitoring well networks for each facility required by CCR Title 27, and current WDRs. - Update of the recently approved PCPCMPs for each landfill, for approval by the LEA and CalRecycle. - Update of the Joint Technical Document (JTD) / Report of Disposal Site Information for each landfill. - Preparation of a Solid Waste Facilities Permit Revision (or modification) Application for each of the three landfills, for submittal to the LEA, CalRecycle, and the LRWQCB.
+Revisions to the Solid Waste Facilities Permits would reflect a change in ownership pursuant to 27 CCR Section 21630, for processing by the LEA. - Revision of WDRs with the LRWQCB to reflect property transfer and current Evaluation Monitoring Program (Lone Pine Landfill) and Corrective Action Program (Bishop-Sunland Landfill). - Continuation of LFG monitoring and reporting according to Title 27 requirements, groundwater monitoring and reporting according to current Monitoring and Reporting Programs (MRPs), and continued implementation of Evaluation Monitoring and Corrective Action Monitoring programs. - Continued monitoring and operation of the septage ponds, contaminated soil landfarm, asbestos disposal area, waste oil disposal and recycling facilities, and waste diversion programs according to permit and WDR requirements.